Application requirements, MSE and WE

 - This document is to be uploaded to your OSU on-line application account.

-This document, used by international applicants only, is NOT required of any student whose sole source of funding, if admitted, would be a Graduate Research Associateship (GRA) and/or University Fellowship.
+This document, used by international applicants only, is NOT required of any student whose sole source of funding would be a Graduate Research Associateship (GRA) and/or University Fellowship.

 Self-funded or sponsored applicants